BYUCamachoLab/simphony/docs/source/reference/glossary.rst

     For more information on dictionaries, read the `Python tutorial <https://docs.python.org/tutorial/>`_.

+externals
+    Pins not connected internally within a circuit, thus available for input/output.

 instance
     A class definition gives the blueprint for constructing an object::